The Global Climate Strike, Plastic and Greta Thunberg

 I can tell you that the Jenke Experiment was one more eyeopener for me.
 For both my websites, I have written quite a few posts on plastic.
 This post shows how the “advanced” countries often close their eyes and would rather ship their waste overseas, instead of finding a solution themselves.

 Luckily there are some companies that have seen the need to find a solution to the plastic overload.
 Corona beer is one of those companies and I hope many more will follow their good example.

 I would like to end my post with Greta Thunberg.
-Through her action, a worldwide movement has been created.
+Through her action, it has created a worldwide movement.
 The Global Climate Strike has brought millions of people to protest on the streets.
 Governments and world leaders are not doing enough to save our planet.
-People and especially the younger generation, are becoming more aware that the environment will not be a healthy one if a change is not made.

-Greta has been accused of being manipulated by people and or organizations in the background.
+They have accused Greta of being manipulated by people and or organizations in the background.
 I like to continue in my belief that she had a vision and then with her action is causing this worldwide movement.

 As an Afterthought

 It is possible!
-Changes can be made!
-A very good example is the tiny country of Bhutan.
-It only has 700.000 inhabitants but what they have conceived for their people is admirable.
+We can make changes!
+An outstanding example is the tiny country of Bhutan.
+It only has 700.000 inhabitants, but what they have conceived for their people is admirable.
 This country is carbon negative.
-This concept can be followed by other countries in the world, the only thing you need is to have the wish and then do it.
+Other countries can follow this concept in the world.
+The only thing you need is to have the wish and then do it.

 We have the obligation to take care of our planet.
 This is an obligation we owe to future generations.